janelia-flyem/marktips/README.md

 bodyid = ID of the body to find tips for todoinstance = name of data instance in DVID that will hold the to do items

+optional flags:

+--version prints the version and quits
+--find-only finds and returns the tip locations but does not place the to do items --roi (RoI name) discards any found tips that are not in the input DVID RoI

 When the script runs, you will see a text-based progress bar showing its progress (courtesy of dvid_tools).
 After it's done, it will print a json object to the screen with the following data:

 ```